 Marsh Farm is in Essex and not such a long drive from us but it is actually a place we have never visited.
 Our friends had visited the Father Christmas experience last year but to be honest I wasn’t sure what to expect.
 Being that we have visited Lapland UK twice I wondered if Marsh Farm had a lot to live up to.

 The Marsh Farm Father Christmas Experience does actually follow a similar pattern to Lapland UK.
-When you arrive you are issued with your Elf Passport that you get stamped at each activity.
+Every child receives an Elf Passport on arrival.
+When each activity is complete the Elf’s stamp your passport.
 This passport turned out to be a really good tool for Ethan.
-He used it like a social story to know what was coming next.
-I was very impressed that Ethan looked at this passport once and had memorised all of the activities for the day.
+He used it as a social story to know what was coming next.
+Ethan only had to look at his passport once to memorise all of the activities for the day.

 The first stop on the Father Christmas experience is a visit to Elf Academy.
 From there you will walk through the magic wardrobe into the Snow Show.